huynguyen294/firebase-realtime-sharing/README.md

 # Run example

-- To run example: clone this repo and then "yarn dev"
+- To run example: clone github repo and then "yarn dev"